Spiral-Memory/google-summer-of-code/google-summer-of-code-2024.md

 -----

 ### **Latest update**
+Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **89 new contributors creating 51 Merged PRs, 87 Open PRs, and 160 Issues as of February 6, 2024!**

 Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **63 new contributors creating 42 Merged PRs, 65 Open PRs, and 118 Issues** as of **January 28, 2024**!